vistle/vistle/README.md

 - **COVISE/OpenCOVER**:
-  OpenCOVER or a version of COVISE including OpenCOVER compiled by you is necessary, get it from [GitHub](https://github.com/hlrs-vis/covise), needed for the COVER module and COVER plug-ins

-      You can shorten the build process and cut down on dependencies by [building only OpenCOVER](https://github.com/hlrs-vis/covise#building-only-opencover).
+  OpenCOVER or a version of COVISE including OpenCOVER compiled by you is necessary, get it from [GitHub](https://github.com/hlrs-vis/covise), needed for the COVER module and COVER plug-ins You can shorten the build process and cut down on dependencies by [building only OpenCOVER](https://github.com/hlrs-vis/covise#building-only-opencover).
   In addition you should set `COVISEDESTDIR` to a location where compiled COVER plug-ins should go.
+      Hints:

-      Hint: The COVISE repository contains further information on how to build dependencies on Linux ([README-Building-deps-linux.txt](https://raw.githubusercontent.com/hlrs-vis/covise/master/README-Building-deps-linux.txt)) and Windows ([README-Building-deps.txt](https://raw.githubusercontent.com/hlrs-vis/covise/master/README-Building-deps.txt)).
+      - The COVISE repository contains further information on how to build dependencies on Linux ([README-Building-deps-linux.txt](https://raw.githubusercontent.com/hlrs-vis/covise/master/README-Building-deps-linux.txt)) and Windows ([README-Building-deps.txt](https://raw.githubusercontent.com/hlrs-vis/covise/master/README-Building-deps.txt)).

 - **OpenSceneGraph**:
   the version of OpenSceneGraph that was used for compiling OpenCOVER